- Programs must be turned in three weeks before your scheduled recital!!

 Performers are allowed to schedule two hours in the hall of their performance for a dress rehearsal.
 Dress rehearsal time is subject to availability of the hall.
 As the halls are quite busy throughout the semester, it is recommended that the performer communicate with his collaborators and find a dress rehearsal time as soon as possible.
 The two hours of dress rehearsal time do not have to be consecutive.
 They may be broken up into one-hour intervals.
-If your recital is in Grusin Music Hall or the Chamber Hall, contact the Scheduling Office (University Club A2) or email Myra Jackson to sign out a time.
+If your recital is in Grusin Music Hall or the Chamber Hall, check the Performance Hall Schedule and email firstname.lastname@example.org to sign out a time.

 Recording and Stage Manager Information